Telefonica/mistica-ios/CONTRIBUTING.md

 bundle exec fastlane setup
 ```

-4. Open `Mistica.xcodeproj`
+3. Open `Mistica.xcodeproj`

-5. Place the new component under the `Components` folder.
+4. Place the new component under the `Components` folder.
 The component should have a proper definition by the design team.
+5. Add a new entry to MisticaCatalog showing how the new component works and documentation with component details and usage.

 When implementing the component, try to have in mind the following guidelines: